hurlbertlab/dietdatabase/cleaning/cleaning_overview.md

 5) paste the new cleaned records at the bottom and save the file,
 6) commit this change in commit like `git commit -am "adding cleaned records from Beaver & Baldwin 1975"`
 7) push these changes to the master repo: `git push origin master`
+8) now you can delete all of the temporary files associated with that paper that has been entered (e.g. the original file, the 'clean' and 'badnames' files)